-StandingFirm® isometric diagonals plus rotation bias deeper fiber...to restore neuromuscular response for reactive lengthening and full muscle contraction.
+StandingFirm® isometric diagonals restores neuromuscular response for reactive lengthening and full muscle contraction.

 The value of the screen is to keep you in peak condition.
-The simple check and balance system allows you to see what's lacking.
-If you feel tight ... screen.
+The simple check is fast and easy to perform.
+If your hip muscles feel tight ... screen.

 The mobility screens identify tight muscle fiber and planes of motion that are unstable.
 Rotational asymmetry in the hip flexors, extensors, abductors or adductors means instability.

-StandingFirm® combines corrective diagonal isometrics with traditional exercises to not only fix the problem but to also integrate functional movement.
-When you add a rotational preload to any exercise... you're loading the muscle as through you were actually moving.
+StandingFirm® combines diagonal isometrics with traditional exercises to make sure weak/tight fibers aren't bypassed... but to also integrate functional movement.
 No other product or method can do that.

 If you're conditioning for a sport ... a comprehensive approach includes both internal and external directions.
 Symmetry in rotation creates stability in movement.
 But it's perfectly ok to just work in one direction for targeted tightness...even though you load resistance in one direction the entire lumbo-pelvic-hip complex is working against resistance.